itaymigdal/awesome-injection/README.md

       - [SetProcessInjection](#setprocessinjection)
       - [Pool Party Injection](#pool-party-injection)
       - [Thread Name Calling](#thread-name-calling)

+# Introduction
+I've been thinking about putting together a list of process injection techniques and ingenious POCs because I haven't found a decent one.
+This list focuses on process-spawning injection methods and actual process injection, excluding pre-execution techniques (e.g. AppCert and AppInit Dlls), and self-injection techniques.

 **PRs are welcome to help me maintain and extend this list!**